santu-d-dotcom/youtube-growth-guide/guides/thumbnail-title-optimization.md

 **Examples:**
 - "The Secret YouTube Algorithm Hack Nobody Talks About"
 - "What Professional Chefs Don't Want You to Know About Cooking"
-- "The Hidden Python Feature That Will Change Your Code"
+- "The Hidden Camera Feature That Will Change Your Photography"

 **Why It Works:**
 - Creates exclusivity